datumbox/VernamVeil/nphash/README.md

    python build.py
    ```

-   This will compile the C code and generate a Python extension module named `_npsha256ffi.*.so` (the exact filename depends on your platform and Python version).
+   This will compile the C code and generate a library named `_npsha256ffi.*.so` (the exact filename depends on your platform and Python version).

 ## Usage